mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 It is a common misconception that the purpose of abstraction is to remove repetition.
 Whilst it might to a degree serve this purpose, the most important job of a good abstraction is to remove dependencies.

-Perhaps the most significant difference between new and experiences programmers is their ability to identify the most powerful abstractions.
+Perhaps the most significant difference between new and experiences programmers is their ability to identify powerful abstractions.
 Choosing the right abstractions requires experience and domain knowledge.
-It is unlikely that an experienced programmer with no domain knowledge of optimisation would chose the best abstractions.
+It is unlikely that an experienced programmer with no domain knowledge of optimisation would chose a good abstraction.